Biomedical-Electronics/masb-pot-s-weknownothing/REPORT_EN.md

 <img src="Docs/assets/imgs/Voltammetry_eng.png" alt="Voltammetry flow" width=400 />
 </a>
 </p>
 As explained before, when performing a cyclic voltammetry, a voltage sweep is to be performed.
-This is done by applying a starting tension `eBegin`that is then increased or decrease until achieving `eVertex1`or `eVertex2` by adding (or substracting) `eSteps`.
+This is done by applying a starting tension `eBegin`that is then increased or decrease until achieving `eVertex1`or `eVertex2` by adding (or subtracting) `eSteps`.
 Finally, another sweep in order to return to `eBegin`is done.
-This corresponds to a cycle and it will be done as many times as `cycles`states.
+This corresponds to a cycle and it will be done as many times as `cycles` states.

 ##### Chronoamperometry
 Finally, the following diagram shows the behavior of the microcontroller when a chronoamperometry has to be done.